Cleveland Railway (England): Origins of the line

 The West Hartlepool Harbour and Railway (WHH&R) and a number of landowners struck an agreement to construct a line from the Tees at Cargo Fleet via Normanby, Upsall and Guisborough to Skinningrove, with connecting links and branches to Staithes and Skelton-in-Cleveland.
 The line would connect to the WHH&R's own route north of the river via a crossing of the Tees.
 Several local landowners through which the proposed line ran were key to the scheme – Captain Thomas Chaloner of Guisborough, J.T.
 Wharton of Skelton Castle, Anthony Lax Maynard of Skinningrove and Ralph Ward Jackson of Greatham Hall, Normanby.
 Ward Jackson, who was the chairman of the WHH&R, was the driving force behind the project and envisaged making West Hartlepool into the industrial heart of Teesside.

-The construction of the line was strongly opposed by the S&D, which put forward a rival proposal that led to a parliamentary enquiry.
+The construction of the line was strongly opposed by the S&DR, which put forward a rival proposal that led to a parliamentary enquiry.
 The two companies each had part of their schemes accepted and part rejected.
 The Ward Jackson group was allowed to build a railway east from Guisborough to Skinningrove with a branch at Slapewath to reach the mine at Skelton.
 They were not permitted to build their own separate line to Middlesbrough and had to rely instead on the M&GR for their connection to the Tees.
-The S&D was allowed to build an extension from Redcar to Saltburn but was not allowed to build a new bridge across the Tees.
+The S&DR was allowed to build an extension from Redcar to Saltburn but was not allowed to build a new bridge across the Tees.
 An act of Parliament, the Cleveland Railway Act 1858 (21 & 22 Vict. c. cxiv) permitting the construction of the railway was passed in July 1858.
 The company was capitalised with £120,000, half of which came from the WHH&R, with Ward Jackson as its first chairman.